Volunteers are vital to our mission of creating positive relationships between people and nature.

 Special Events volunteers help the museum execute all sorts of events, from annual family celebrations to documentary film screenings and everything in between.
 Pick as many or as few events as you like, and serve in a wide variety of roles to help our events run smoothly.

-Horticulture volunteers work on Nature Trails, the Museum’s first outdoor exhibition.
-They rid the grounds of invasive species and maintain the natural landscape.
+Outdoors, they work on Nature Trails, the Museum’s first outdoor exhibition.
+They rid the grounds of invasive species and maintain the natural and decorative landscapes.
 This is a seasonal volunteer position, generally active between April and October.
 Horticulture volunteers embrace Chicago’s unpredictable weather with hardiness and stamina.

 Museum Collections and Archives